-By default, JUnit Jupiter tests are run sequentially in a single thread.
-Running tests in parallel-for example, to speed up execution-is available as an opt-in feature since version 5.3.
+By default, JUnit Jupiter tests are run sequentially in a single thread; however, running tests in parallel-for example, to speed up execution-is available as an opt-in feature.
 To enable parallel execution, set the 'junit.jupiter.execution.parallel.enabled' configuration parameter to 'true'-for example, in 'junit-platform.properties' (see [Configuration Parameters](#) for other options).